 Domestic violence and abuse: Safeguarding during the COVID-19 crisis

 This quick guide is aimed at professionals and organisations who are involved in supporting and safeguarding adults and children.
 The importance of safeguarding adults who are experiencing domestic abuse has not diminished during the COVID-19 crisis.
-Emerging evidence from statutory and voluntary agencies across the UK has emphasised the increased risks of domestic abuse, with Refuge reporting a 25 per cent increase in calls and online requests since the lockdown began in March 2020.
-The risks are not unique to the UK and are reported to be affecting society worldwide, including China, Italy and Spain.
+Evidence from statutory and voluntary agencies across the UK emphasises the increased risks of domestic abuse, with Refuge reporting a 60 per cent increase in calls and online requests since the first lockdown began in March 2020.
+The risks were not unique to the UK and were reported to be affecting society worldwide, including China, Italy and Spain.

-Domestic abuse organisations have observed increased household tension and domestic violence due to forced coexistence, economic stress, and fears about the virus.
+Domestic abuse organisations observed increased household tension and domestic violence due to forced coexistence, economic stress, and fears about the virus.
 Increased isolation could create an escalation in abuse, where those who are living with an abusive partner or family member, may be less likely to ask for help.
-Fewer visitors to the household may mean that evidence of physical abuse goes unnoticed.
+Fewer visitors to the household mean that evidence of physical abuse could have gone unnoticed.

-The COVID-19 outbreak has also curtailed access to support services for survivors, particularly in the health, social care, police and justice sectors.
-Emergency services are experiencing an overstretched workforce concentrated on tackling the pandemic.
+The COVID-19 outbreak also curtailed access to support services for survivors, particularly in the health, social care, police and justice sectors.
+Emergency services experienced an overstretched workforce concentrated on tackling the pandemic.

 Evidence from past epidemics such as Ebola (in West Africa and Democratic Republic of Congo), Cholera (in Yemen and Haiti) and Zika (in the Americas) suggest the importance of a ‘twin-track’ approach that combines support to organisations so they can continue their work to prevent and respond to violence against women and girls, and integrating Violence Against Women and Girls (VAWG) risk mitigation measures into sectoral responses (e.g. health, education, child protection, security and justice, social protection and job creation, and humanitarian responses).